usgs/wdfn-blog/content/checkstatus.md

     latest water conditions.

 > This post will discuss what we know about our Check Status users right
 > now.
-As we research, we learn more about our users' needs and identify
+As we research, we learn more about your needs, identifying
 > patterns that can be used to update our understanding.

 # Who Are Check Status Users?